znsio/specmatic-node/README.md

     }
 ]
 ```
+*Note: This replaces `setKafkaStubExpectations` method which is deprecated*<br />

+`stopKafkaMock(stub: KafkaStub)` <br />
+Stop a running kafka stub.<br />
+*Note: This replaces `stopKafkaStub` method which is deprecated*

-`verifyKafkaStub(stub: KafkaStub): Promise<Boolean>` <br />
+`verifyKafkaMock(stub: KafkaStub): Promise<Boolean>` <br />
-Verify all expecations set on Kafka
+Verify all expecations set on Kafka.<br />
+*Note: This replaces `verifyKafkaStub` method which is deprecated*

-`verifyKafkaStubMessage(stub: KafkaStub, topic: string, value: string): Promise<Boolean>` <br />
+`verifyKafkaMockMessage(stub: KafkaStub, topic: string, value: string): Promise<Boolean>` <br />
 Verify kafka message.
 This is invoked in tests to check on kafka side if a message expected to by pushed by a BFF api is  recieved by Kafka.
-The Kafka stub starts a verification end point for this purpose which is invoked internally by this api.
+The Kafka stub starts a verification end point for this purpose which is invoked internally by this api..<br />
+*Note: This replaces `verifyKafkaStubMessage` method which is deprecated*

 ## IDE Support